 Each of the nine individuals named in the table below has been nominated by our Board of Directors for election to the Board of Directors at the Annual Meeting to serve until the next Annual Meeting or until his successor is elected and qualified.
-All of the nominees are currently serving on the Board of Directors.
+Each nominee is standing for re-election, except for Mr. Henriques who is standing for election for the first time.
+Mr. Henriques will be replacing Mr. Quain as a member of the Board of Directors.
+After identification by members of the Nominating and Corporate Governance Committee based on their personal knowledge of Mr. Henriques' business experience, a screening process conducted by the Committee, and upon the Committee's recommendation, the Board of Directors nominated Mr. Henriques to be eligible for election to the Board of Directors on March 28, 2011.
 The Board of Directors has no reason to believe that any of the nominees will not be a candidate or will be unable to serve.